Episode 10:

 III.
 Valhalla

 a.
-Valhalla, Old Norse Valhöll, in Norse mythology, is the hall of slain warriors who live blissfully under the leadership of the god Odin (Encyclopedia Brittanica)
+Valhalla, Old Norse Valhöll, in Norse mythology, is the hall of slain warriors who live there blissfully under the leadership of the god Odin (Encyclopedia Brittanica)

 i.
 Modern Day Interpretations are that this is the “Warrior’s Heaven”